 What Can You Use To Cut Vinyl Tile?

-Like I mentioned up above, vinyl tile is really easy to cut with a utility knife.
+Like I mentioned up above, vinyl tile is really easy to cut with a utility knife and a straight edge.
 You’ll want to have a few blades on hand but, other than that, it’s super easy to cut.

 Is Peel and Stick Floor Tile Any Good?

 Yes!
-We’ve now had it over 6 years and it looks just as good as it did when we laid it.
+We’ve now had the peel and stick bathroom tile over 6 years and it looks just as good as it did when we laid it.
 It’s super durable.

-We are very happy with how the flooring has held up.
+We are very happy with how the cheap peel and stick tiles have held up.
 I know that vinyl tile isn’t for everyone but it definitely fit our needs and gave us confidence to tackle more flooring jobs.

 Our bathroom still has a long ways to go, but lots of progress has been made since move-in day.
 The $87 bathroom nook reveal was the biggest help in getting this space to a blank slate.
 I still can’t believe that $87 changed it so much.
 Next up on the list is refreshing the medicine cabinet.
 This DIY medicine cabinet makeover is giving me all the inspiration to just get it done!